Eugen24/bigproject-unity-template/README.md

 #### UiHelper

 UiHelper.IsOnUi() can be called to check if current mouse position is touching UI (with rayCastTarget enable).
+Ui Raycast also can be called/using from script.

 #### StringUtils